Okay, so we're all about Korean tacos now (a fusion of Korean‑style marinated meats like bulgogi or spicy pork served in soft tortillas).

 We love this side dish's crunch and fresh kick.
 It's made with sliced cucumbers, a sprinkle of sesame seeds, and a splash of rice vinegar.

-The red pepper flakes and soy sauce add just the right heat and depth.
+The red pepper flakes and soy sauce add just the right heat and depth (about ½ teaspoon red pepper flakes per large cucumber).
 The flavors are light but bold enough to stand up to Korean tacos.

-It’s quick to throw together and always tastes amazing.
+It's quick to throw together and always tastes amazing, and it pairs nicely with taco salad side dish ideas.

 3 - Gochujang Roasted Sweet Potatoes